georgia-tech-db/evadb/docs/source/reference/evaql/create.rst

 * [index_name] is the name the of constructed index.
 * [table_name] is the name of the table, on which the index is created.
 * [column_name] is the name of one of the column in the table.
 We currently only support creating index on single column of a table.
-* [function_name] is an optional parameter that can be added if the index needs to be construsted on results of a funciton.
+* [function_name] is an optional parameter that can be added if the index needs to be constructed on results of a function.

 Examples
 ~~~~~~~~